 Our approach to colour starts with our approach to design.
 And design is about finding solutions to problems.
 Let’s take Move as an example.
 As our first portable product, our problem was finding a colour that allowed Move to blend in with a variety of different environments.
 More generally though, it’s important that we deliver colour that feels timeless and versatile, something that will last for a long time.
 We make products that endure, and colour is a part of that equation.

 When I first joined, our products incorporated metallic finishes in addition to colour.
 For example, both the black and white versions of the Play:1 have a silver grille.
 Starting with the second-generation Play:5, we set out to create clean, simple aesthetics by finishing the product in a single colour.
 We want our speakers to feel less like technology in your home and more like simple, beautiful objects.

-How does Sonos decide which colors to use?
+How does Sonos decide which colours to use?

 It’s really a simple strategic choice.
-Our goal is to find color solutions that blend into their environments.
+Our goal is to find colour solutions that blend into their environments.
 White has a history in the home.
 Black has a history in audio.
-Our vision was to create a simplified color language that is relevant to the way our owners live.
+Our vision was to create a simplified colour language that is relevant to the way our owners live.

 So if you were to put a white Sonos One and Beam next to each other, are they the exact same colour?